adandecha/HotKeys/ReadMe.md

 It remembers following things,
 ```
 01. Alt+Tab is to be allowed or not.
-02. WASD are arrow keys or HJKL are.
+02. WASD are the Arrow keys or HJKL are.
-03. What text was on the clipboard among many remembered.
+03. What copied text was actually used last among many remembered.
-04. Notifications are to be displayed or not.
+04. Where and if at all, the notifications are to be displayed.
 ```

 **Also,**